sixP-NaraKa/DiscordBot/README.md

 *This commmand is for extracting the current 1v1 RM leaderboard specified by the number of players optionally given to this command.
 The default players if number is omitted is 5.
-This returns a image containing the number of players of the leaderboard.
+This returns a image containing the number of players of the leaderboard - including their current ranking, their games (wins/losses) and more.
 For each 5 players, another graph will be made - all graphs at the end will be merged vertically into one, as can be seen here:*

 <img src="/resources/images/top_10_players.png" alt="AoE2:DE 1v1 RM leaderboard - Top 10"/>